Western Avenue (Los Angeles): Description

 Western Avenue passes through a large diversity of residential neighborhoods in Los Angeles County.
 From the south, where it transitions into Paseo Del Mar near White Point and the Pacific Ocean, it begins in San Pedro, then passes through Rancho Palos Verdes, Harbor City, Gardena and South Los Angeles.
 It is also the easternmost border of Torrance.

 Around the Pico Boulevard, Olympic Boulevard, and Wilshire Boulevard intersections, Western Avenue passes through Koreatown.
 Further north, Western Avenue passes through the East Hollywood district.
 Around the Santa Monica Boulevard, Sunset Boulevard, and Hollywood Boulevard intersections, it passes through the East Hollywood neighborhoods of Little Armenia and Thai Town.

-The northern terminus of Western is north of Franklin Avenue in the Los Feliz district, at the base of the Hollywood Hills.
+The northern terminus of Western Avenue is north of Franklin Avenue in the Los Feliz district, at the base of the Hollywood Hills.
 The road curves east becoming Los Feliz Boulevard, a major east/west thoroughfare through Los Feliz to the Golden State Freeway and from there into the city of Glendale.

 Another Western Avenue begins north of Griffith Park and is located in the San Fernando Valley area of Glendale.
 Its southwest terminus is nearly due north of where Los Angeles' Western Avenue transitions into Los Feliz Boulevard.

-California State Route 213 is designated as the portion of Western Avenue from Interstate 405 to 25th Street, in San Pedro.
+The California State Legislature has legally designated the segment of Western Avenue from 25th Street in San Pedro north to the San Diego Freeway (Interstate 405) in Torrance as California State Route 213.
+However, signage and maps may extend the highway south to Paseo del Mar in San Pedro, while Caltrans has not yet adopted the northerly two miles from Carson Street to Interstate 405.

-California State Route 258 is designated as the portion of Western Avenue from Interstate 405 to the Hollywood Freeway US 101.
+The California State Legislature has also legally designated the segment of Western Avenue from Interstate 405 to the Hollywood Freeway (US Route 101) as California State Route 258, but it remains unsigned and Caltrans has no plans to actually take it over.